 - Prices ending in $0.88 or $0.00 typically indicate a manager markdown on returned merchandise still in good condition.

 You can find a number of Costco coupons and discounts for various items in Costco’s coupon book.
-Just remember that you must present the paper coupon to the cashier to redeem the offer or deal.
+You no longer need the coupon present when purchasing items from the coupon book.

 It also doesn’t hurt to search the best online coupon sites before heading out to your nearest Costco.
 Scour sites like Coupons.com, Slickdeals and RetailMeNot for online Costco coupons, printable coupons, coupon codes, the latest deals and other savings opportunities.